isc-projects/kea/doc/sphinx/arm/hammer.rst

    $ ./hammer.py build -p local -x install docs

-The basic scope can be extended by mysql, pgsql, cql, native-pkg, radius, shell, and forge.
+The basic scope can be extended by mysql, pgsql, native-pkg, radius, shell, and forge.

 .. note::